-[the speaker] α means m by uttering u iff α intends in uttering u that 1. his audience come to believe m,
+[the speaker] α means m by uttering u iff α intends in uttering u that

+- 1. his audience come to believe m,

-- 2. his audience recognize this intention [called m-intention], and - 3.
-(1) occur on the basis of (2).
-[4]
+- 2. his audience recognize this intention [called m-intention], and

+- 3. (1) occur on the basis of (2).
+[3]

-That Grice's theory is foundational means it specifies the facts in virtue of which expressions have particular semantic properties (as opposed to describing those semantic properties).
-A foundational theory is named as such because it sits below semantic theories.
-It is illustrative of what we're attempting (connect bottom up computation to a top down description).
+This is foundational because it specifies the facts in virtue of which expressions have particular semantic properties (instead of those properties), and is illustrative of our goal (to connect bottom up computation to top down description).